BolunDai0216/PyMuJoCoBase/README.md

 ## NLOPT

-I could not get the [Python bindings for NLOPT](https://github.com/DanielBok/nlopt-python) to work on MacOS, its only tested on Ubuntu 20.04 LTS.
+I could not get the [Python bindings for NLOPT](https://github.com/DanielBok/nlopt-python) to work on an M1 Mac, its only tested on Ubuntu 20.04 LTS.

 ## Contact